 - Tie-Down Anchor Points are important for Car Hauler Trailers.
 In my opinion, we need many, so our plans have tie-points covered.

 - Dovetail.
-Some people like them, some people don’t, so, we give it a nod in the plans.
+Some people like them, some people do not, so, we give it a nod in the plans.
 However, the prime design is a flat deck.

 - A Front Rail is an option.